-Different Plans for Indian Independence are given in this article.
+Different Plans for Indian Independence are explained in this article.

 The August Offer